caseyamcl/configula/README.md

 ## Extending the `ConfigValues` class to make accessing configuration easy

-While it is entirely possible to use the `Configula\ConfigValues` class directly, and access values using the `get()`, `__get()` or array access methods, you might also want to provide some application-specific methods to load configuration values.
+While it is entirely possible to use the `Configula\ConfigValues` class directly , you might also want to provide some application-specific methods to load configuration values.
 This provides a better developer experience.

 ```php
 use Configula\ConfigValues;